Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Introduction

 In particular, there is a lack of a holistic study of diverse FaaS workflow characteristics to understand their performance, scalability, and costs on public clouds.
-We identify an exhaustive set of dimensions essential for developers and systems researchers to assess the workflow's performance (functions and their compositions), understand their scaling, overheads due to container coldstarts, time spent on function execution vs. inter-function communication and coordination, and the monetary costs paid.
-These dimensions impact application behavior and are closely tied to the underlying CSP, requiring their characterization and analysis.
-Existing literature limits their study to just functions rather than workflows and/or only to a subset of these features (Table~\ref{tbl:cmp}).
+We identify an exhaustive set of dimensions essential for developers and systems researchers to assess the workflow's performance, understand their scaling, overheads due to container coldstarts, time spent on function execution vs. inter-function communication and coordination, and the monetary costs.
+These are closely tied to the underlying platform, requiring their characterization and analysis. \modc{Existing works limit their study to just functions and/or only to a subset of these features (Table~\ref{tbl:cmp})}.